Vale-Rocha/PowerShell...Bash-Cybersecurity-VRS/README.md

 # PowerShell-Cybersecurity-VRS
+# Vale Rocha's Cybersecurity Repository

-Hi!
-Vale Rocha's repository for career-related stuff.
+Welcome!
+This is my personal repository for career-related materials.

-So, I'll begin to upload everything I see in my Cybersecurity class; this is with the purpose of having some kind of "personal repository", but also to keep everything I've learned so far available.
+Here, I’ll be uploading everything I encounter in my Cybersecurity class.
+The goal is to create a centralized space for everything I’ve learned so far—both as a personal archive and as a way to share my progress.

-I uploaded files with the first exercises we did in class/home.
-They include simple tasks to get familiar with PowerShell, PowerShell ISE and virtual machines' environment.
-We have some basic analysis of my machines
+The initial files include the first exercises we completed in class and at home.
+These cover basic tasks designed to help us get familiar with PowerShell, PowerShell ISE, and virtual machine environments.
+You’ll also find some basic analysis of my system’s data (which has now been anonymized).

+## ⚠️ Privacy

+- Usernames and device names have been anonymized.
+- No passwords or credentials are included.
+- The content is technical and reproducible.